 CRWD covers 40 square miles and includes portions of the cities of Falcon Heights, Lauderdale, Maplewood, Roseville and Saint Paul.
 For a map of CRWD, click here.
 Located within Ramsey County, CRWD has a population of 225,000 people.
 CRWD drains to the Mississippi River, its primary water resource.
 CRWD lakes include Como Lake, Crosby Lake, and Loeb Lake in Saint Paul and Lake McCarrons in Roseville.

-CRWD is governed by a five-member Board of Managers that guides CRWD in the implementation of its Watershed Plan adopted in 2010.
-The work of CRWD is carried out by thirteen staff members.
+CRWD is governed by a five-member Board of Managers that guides CRWD in the implementation of its Watershed Management Plan adopted in 2010.
+The work of CRWD is carried out by fifteen staff and 2-3 seasonal interns.